modnarick/final-project-kka/README.md

 ## Methodology

-In our final project, we are implementing 2 commonly used pathfinding algorithms in the game such as :
+In our final project, we are implementing 2 commonly known pathfinding algorithms in the game such as :

 Breadth-First Search

 A-Star (A*) Search

 Depth-First Search

 After we trace the path of each pathfinding algorithm we implemented in our game, we are able  to make conclusion that each pathfinding algorithm might result in a different path, especially in a large and complex environment, such as 64x64 grid .